Skip to content

 In all claims, the VA will look for evidence that establishes the event (of assault or harassment), proof that the event caused or aggravated your condition, and proof that you are still suffering from the condition.

-It will be helpful if the incident was reported while still serving in the military, as such records will assist the VA in determining the connection.
+It would be helpful if the incident was reported while still serving in the military, as such records will assist the VA in determining the connection.
 However, as explained, the VA now recognizes that many events are so traumatic that they’re not reported until much later, so not having a military record of the event will not derail your claim.

 Again, if you experienced MST, the VA will relax the standards for evidence needed to prove that your condition was service-related.
 Because so much sexual trauma goes unreported, evidence is accepted from sources that other claims would not allow.
 Here are some examples of those options: